-{\em Conclusion ---} In this work, we showed how phenomenological relativistic hydrodynamics with dissipation as well as energy loss due to system-environment interactions can be constructed using classical CTP effective action.
-The stress-energy tensor was shown to be conserved in the near-equilibrium regime, thus approaching the behaviour of the phenomenological stress-energy tensor in that limit.
+Despite the lack of energy conservation in our {\it open} effective field theory, the two-tensor $T^{\mu\nu}$ we derived was shown to be conserved in the near-equilibrium regime, thus approaching the behaviour of the phenomenological stress-energy tensor in that limit.
 This enabled us to identify the bulk viscosity of the family of fluids that could be described by the action we constructed.
-The shear viscosity, however, vanished in this setup, which could have been the result of a large amount of symmetry, namely the volume preserving diffeomorphisms that were used to construct the effective action.
-We defer further study of this problem, i.e. the identification of the correct symmetries for a description of dissipative fluids, as well as the classification of different fluids described by the presented formalism to future work.
+The shear viscosity, however, vanished in this setup, which is most likely the result of a large amount of symmetry, namely the volume preserving diffeomorphisms that were used to construct the effective action.
+We defer a further study of this problem, i.e. the identification of the correct symmetries for a description of dissipative fluids, as well as the classification of different fluids described by the presented formalism to the future work.

 The systematic treatment of dissipation we presented in this paper can be applied to any effective theory derived from a quantum field theoretical model.
 The thermodynamical considerations of the usual phenomenological approach are thus completely replaced by the assumption about the applicability of the Wick's theorem and the gradient expansion.
 We saw that the positivity of the divergence of the dissipative entropy current, as defined in this work, was not automatically ensured and additional restrictions would need to be imposed on the form of the effective action.
 A more detailed future investigation into how the microscopic CTP structures constrain infrared effective theories will be required to fully resolve this problem.